 A crash is never out of the question

 It’s true.
 Most of the roads we’ve traveled through in Africa are downright scary and dangerous.
 They are pothole rigged, washed out from rain, and sometimes it’s hard to believe there ever was a road in the first place.
 To make matters worse local drivers can be terrible.
-They will overtake you without warning and stop in an instance.
+They will overtake you without warning, drive at excessive speeds, and then stop in an instance.

 A little dust never hurt anyone